MODERN SLAVERY ACT

 The businesses that make up the Ardonagh Group have varying processes in relation to ensuring that slavery and human trafficking risks are appropriately managed.

-Within Bishopsgate, Geo Underwriting and Towergate, a question set and declaration regarding slavery and human trafficking has been included in the diligence carried out on all material suppliers (the “KYS”) since the beginning of 2017.
+Within Bishopsgate, Chase Templeton, Geo Underwriting, Paymentshield and Towergate, a question set and declaration regarding slavery and human trafficking has been included in the diligence carried out on all material suppliers (the “KYS”) since the beginning of 2017.
 Standard contractual documentation with third party suppliers require compliance with the Act.
-During 2017, Price Forbes reviewed its supply chain to verify that its key suppliers commit to observing best practice when it comes to slavery and human trafficking issues and compliance with the Act; and Autonet audited appropriate business partners’ websites to confirm that they had posted modern slavery statements.
-Carole Nash, Chase Templeton and Direct Group became part of the Ardonagh Group during 2017, prior to which they did not fulfil the turnover requirement within the Act.
+Additional tools such as tiscreport.org are also being used to check statements.
+During 2018, Price Forbes continued to review its supply chain to verify that its key suppliers committed to observing best practice when it comes to slavery and human trafficking issues and compliance with the Act.
+Autonet and Carol Nash audited appropriate business partners’ websites to confirm that they had posted modern slavery statements.
+URIS Group does not fulfil the turnover requirement within the Act but has committed to adopting minimum standards in relation to the Act in 2019.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, staff involved in purchasing and entering into contractual arrangements on behalf of Bishopsgate, Geo Underwriting and Towergate have been made aware of the provisions, requirements and importance of the Act.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, staff involved in purchasing and entering into contractual arrangements on behalf of Bishopsgate, Chase Templeton, Geo Underwriting, Paymentshield and Towergate have been made aware of the provisions, requirements and importance of the Act.
 Price Forbes uses on line training to ensure that its staff are aware of the Act and the wider issues around slavery and human trafficking.